-Ever wonder why you start getting adds or junk mail from a company after you recently searched for ___?
-That’s the power of big data, which often allows companies to practice price discrimination: or altering prices based on time, preferences and affordability of their customers using valuable information such as search history.
+Ever wonder why you start getting ads or junk mail from a company after you recently searched for ___?
+That’s the power of big data, which often allows companies to practice price discrimination: or altering prices based on time, preferences, and affordability of their customers using valuable information such as search history.

 By using an “incognito” or “private” tab on your search engine, you can wipe your history and block these sites from collecting and saving search history (such as specific flights you’re looking at).

 This isn’t a full-proof method, but it’s so easy, that it’s foolish not to take advantage of it.

 So you found a cheap $200 round trip ticket, but your 55lb suitcase costs you an extra $150…yikes!

 Most of the time, bringing a carry on suitcase is all you need for a weeklong trip.

 Don’t pay extra for a checked bag if you don’t need to, and most definitely do NOT pay double if your suitcase is only a few pounds overweight.

 Learn the art of washing lightly used clothes in a hotel sink.
 A tiny bottle of soap/detergent will take up a lot less space than a few extra pairs of pants and shirts.